ta-web-paris/simple-rest-lab/README.md

 ### `GET /api/authors/:authorId/books`

-Send all books of the author that has the id _:authorId_.
+Send all books of the author that has the id `authorId`.

 ```json5
 // GET /api/authors/e34bd5b3-9d25-4ed8-b147-b0bd05068b4f